Ergun Çağatay

-Ergun Çağatay was a Turkish photographer and photo-journalist of international renown.
-A professional photo-reporter working free lance for major international news agencies, his life changed dramatically when he was badly wounded in 1983 during the ASALA attack on the Turkish Airlines counter at the Orly airport outside of Paris.
+Ergun Çağatay was a Turkish photographer and photojournalist of international renown.
+A professional photo-reporter working freelance for major international news agencies, his life changed dramatically when he was badly wounded in 1983 during the ASALA attack on the Turkish Airlines counter at the Orly airport outside of Paris.
 His later growing interest in Central Asia led to his publishing Turkic-Speaking Peoples: 1500 Years of Art And Culture from Inner Asia to the Balkans in 2006.

 Early life

 Çağatay was born in İzmir on 15 January 1937 to Nazif Çağatay, a lawyer and later senator from the Republican People's Party and his wife Kamran, a housewife.
 He studied at Robert College in Istanbul from the age of eleven onwards, and upon graduation entered the Faculty of Law at Istanbul University at the instigation of his father, although he himself wished to study painting.
 Nevertheless, deciding he did not wish to practice law, he got a job in an advertising firm in 1964, working as a "copywriter"; and, a short time later, in response to an advertisement, found himself embarked on what would be a lifetime career for him: journalism.
-From 1968 onwards, he complemented his reporting with photography, and worked as a photo-journalist for the Associated Press, and later, from 1974 onwards, for the Gamma Agency in Paris.
+From 1968 onwards, he complemented his reporting with photography, and worked as a photojournalist for the Associated Press, and later, from 1974 onwards, for the Gamma Agency in Paris.
 His articles and photographs started being published in major international magazines.
 In 1981 and 1982, he worked for the Time/Life magazine group in New York City.
 His photograph of a liver transplant made the Life cover.
 Back in Istanbul after that, he worked freelance for the Turkish press as well international news agencies, and his busy schedule required frequent traveling.